ethnow/ethnow.github.io/index.md

 EthNow is focused on a server-side implementation.

 The client-side integration is also doable and desirable.
-Check https://www.linkedin.com/pulse/servicenow-non-fungible-tokens-enterprise-ethereum-nicola-attico/ for an example of that.
+Check [this link] for an example of a client side integration using MetaMask (https://www.linkedin.com/pulse/servicenow-non-fungible-tokens-enterprise-ethereum-nicola-attico/).

 All modules can operate in a totally self-contained way withing the ServiceNow instance, without the need of any external component, including the MID server.